lorin/booknotes/Righteous-Mind.md

             - Modularity can help us think about innate receptors, and how they produce a variety of initial perceptions that get developed in culturally variable ways.
             - Five good candidates for being taste receptors of the righteous mind are care, fairness, loyalty, authority, and sanctity.
     7. The moral foundations of politics
+        - A note on innateness
+            * Metaphor: First draft is written by genes during fetal development
+            * Not unmalleable, but organized in advance of experience
+        - 1. The care/harm foundation
+        - 2. The fairness/cheating foundation
+        - 3. The loyalty/betrayal foundation
+        - 4. The authority/subversion foundation
+        - 5. The sanctity/degradation foundation
+        - In sum
+            * The Care/harm foundation evolved in response to the adaptive challenge of caring for vulnerable children.
+It makes us sensitive to signs of suffering and need; it makes us despise cruelty and want to care for those who are suffering.
+            * The Fairness/cheating foundation evolved in response to the adaptive challenge of reaping the rewards of cooperation without getting exploited.
+It makes us sensitive to indications that another person is likely to be a good (or bad) partner for collaboration and reciprocal altruism.
+It makes us want to shun or punish cheaters.
+            * The Loyalty/betrayal foundation evolved in response to the adaptive challenge of forming and maintaining coalitions.
+It makes us sensitive to signs that another person is (or is not) a team player.
+It makes us trust and reward such people, and it makes us want to hurt, ostracize, or even kill those who betray us or our group.
+            * The Authority/subversion foundation evolved in response to the adaptive challenge of forging relationships that will benefit us within social hierarchies.
+It makes us sensitive to signs of rank or status, and to signs that other people are (or are not) behaving properly, given their position.
+            * The Sanctity/degradation foundation evolved initially in response to the adaptive challenge of the omnivore’s dilemma, and then to the broader challenge of living in a world of pathogens and parasites.
+It includes the behavioral immune system, which can make us wary of a diverse array of symbolic objects and threats.
+It makes it possible for people to invest objects with irrational and extreme values—both positive and negative—which are important for binding groups together.
     8. The conservative advantage
 * Part III: Morality Binds and Blinds
     9. Why are we so groupish?